merefield/discourse-chatbot/README.md

   * Search Google*
   * Return current End Of Day market data for stocks.*
   * Do "complex" maths accurately (with no made up or "hallucinated" answers!)
+* EXPERIMENTAL Vision support - the bot can see your pictures and answer questions on them! (turn `chatbot_support_vision` ON)
 * Uses cutting edge Open AI API and functions capability of their excellent, industry leading Large Language Models.
 * Includes a special quota system to manage access to the bot: more trusted and/or paying members can have greater access to the bot!
+* Also supports Azure and proxy server connections
+  * Use third party proxy processes to translate the calls to support alternative LLMs like Gemini e.g. [this one](https://github.com/PublicAffairs/openai-gemini)

 <sup>*sign-up for external (not affiliated) API services required.
 Links in settings.